What is a Free Virtual Card?

 COVID-19 and the Digital Payment Boom

 Electronic payments used to be a nice-to-have, but with the widespread effects of COVID-19 and social distancing measures in place, they’ve quickly become a need-to-have.
 If paper checks weren’t already the slowest, most risky, and inefficient payment method available, (perhaps with the exception of a carrier pigeon) they definitely are now.
-Businesses that were reluctant to change their processes are now facing a harsh reality—embrace automation and optimize payments, or you may be left behind.
+Businesses that were reluctant to change their processes are now facing a harsh reality—optimize and automate payments, or you may be left behind.
 Businesses must also consider the health risks associated with employees breaking quarantine to handle invoices and payments.
 Electronic payments (especially virtual cards) ensure that you aren’t putting anyone at risk and are still able to pay the bills.

 Take the Next Step